cubeworx/mcbe-server/README.md

 ## CubeWorx API

-The CubeWorx API is being developed to help with automatically looking up information such: versions, gamertags, xuids, etc. This API is currently **exerimental** and not guaranteed.
+The CubeWorx API is being developed to help with automatically looking up information such as: versions, gamertags, xuids, etc. This API is currently **exerimental** and not guaranteed.
 If you experience issues with the API returning the correct information you can:

 - Try setting `XBL_LOOKUP_URL=https://xbl-api.prouser123.me/profile/settings`
 - Set `PERMISSIONS_LOOKUP="false"` and `WHITELIST_LOOKUP="false"`